-DURAFORM® PA PLASTIC withstands the most challenging environments - including under-the-hood applications in motorsports.
-With high strength and heat and chemical resistance, DuraForm® PA Plastic is a tough plastic for custom manufacturing of end-use parts.
+DuraForm PA plastic withstands the most challenging environments - including under-the-hood applications in motorsports.
+With high strength and heat and chemical resistance, DuraForm PA is a tough plastic for custom manufacturing of end-use parts.

-The new Sintered intake, measuring about 15 by 12 by 8 inches or 381 by 304 by 203 mm, was a big improvement from the intake the OSU Team had built by hand for competition the previous year.
+The new sintered intake, measuring about 15 x 12 x 8 inches or 381 x 304 x 203 mm, was a big improvement from the intake the OSU Team had built by hand for competition the previous year.